 Benefitting the scientific community

 The initial idea for the AIC came from Rubin’s desire to make the tools being developed at Janelia available to the whole scientific community – a core tenet of the research campus.
-Janelia also wanted to try to close the gap between when a new microscope was invented and when it became available commercially to researchers, said Rubin, now a senior group leader, during the celebration.
+Janelia also wanted to try to close the gap between when a new microscope was invented and when it became available for researchers to purchase and use, said Rubin, now a senior group leader, during the celebration.

 AIC Director Teng-Leong Chew, who has been with the AIC since its inception, said Janelia is a natural place for the innovative center.
 The research campus’s shared resources, operations support, and campus amenities, along with a talented group of AIC staff scientists and support from Janelia scientists, have allowed the AIC to grow and flourish.